Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Optimization for Searches with Flux-to-Voltage Amplifiers

 where $\gamma_{0}^{FV}$ is a constant.
-Note that, instead of optimizing with respect to a single noise matching parameter $\xi_{FV}^{i}$, we are optimizing with respect to three parameters, $\alpha_{1,2,3}(\nu_{r}^{i})$, owing to the two additional degrees of freedom--noise temperature and correlations.
-The value function needs to be optimized with respect to all noise matching parameters.
-Far away from resonance, the approximation (\ref{eq:Ztot_res}) breaks down; strictly speaking, the integrand of the $\bar{\nu}$ is then not an appropriate representation for the SNR.
+Note that, instead of optimizing with respect to a single noise matching parameter $\xi_{FV}^{i}$, we are optimizing with respect to three parameters, $\alpha_{1,2,3}(\nu_{r}^{i})$, owing to the two additional degrees of freedom---noise temperature and correlations.
+Far away from resonance, the approximation (\ref{eq:Ztot_res}) breaks down; strictly speaking, the integrand of the $\bar{\nu}$-integral in (\ref{eq:PhiV_Gen_simple}) is then not an appropriate representation for the SNR.
 However, at these frequencies far detuned from resonance, there is negligible sensitivity, and the contribution to the integral is nearly zero.
 As such, it is an appropriate approximation, for the purpose of evaluating the integral, to use this integrand expression at all frequencies.
 The integrand is sharply peaked near $\bar{\nu} \approx \nu_{r}^{i}$, so using the change of variables $x=2Q^{i} (\bar{\nu}-\nu_{r}^{i})/\nu_{r}^{i}$ and extending the limits of integration to $\pm \infty$ (similar to (\ref{eq:F_neu_res_eval})), we find

 where $\gamma_{1}^{FV}$ is a constant, containing the integral over $u$.
 The expression